5 Common Player Habits Online Casinos Secretly Love

 Logging In Just To “Check Something” and Staying For The Spin

-In one major platform I worked with, we found that 68% of players who logged in “just to check” ended up playing within the same session, spending an average of 22 minutes, despite initially having no intention of playing.
+In the large platform we worked with, we noticed that 68% of the players who logged in “just to check” ended up playing within the same session, with an average session time of 22 minutes, even though they had no intention of playing at all.

-So the next time you’re contemplating quickly logging in, ask yourself: “Is this information I need right now, or am I playing into the hands of a system designed to convert my curiosity into gameplay?”
+The next time you are thinking of logging in “just to check”, ask yourself: “Is this information that I really need right now, or am I playing into the hands of a system designed to convert my curiosity into gameplay?”

 Leaving Free Spins Unused: Delay Patterns They Bank On